 Lemon and cream of tartar are ready to help you get rid of heavy tarnish.
 Add two parts of cream tartar to one part of the lemon.
 Let it rest for 30 minutes.
 Clean it with warm water and dry.
-Tartar is an acid which is a by-product of wine processing.
-So it eases the process tarnish removal.
+Tartar is an acid that is a by-product of wine processing.
+So it eases the process of tarnish removal.

-There’s no doubt that yogurt has a long list of its uses starting from beauty and care to cleaning.
+There’s no doubt that yogurt has a long list of its uses starting from beauty care to cleaning.
 Take some yogurt.
 Apply and cover your brass article with it and let it dry completely.
 Wash it off with tap water and dry it with a clean cloth.

 How to Protect Your Brass Articles From Future Tarnish?